SeminDM/WebCrawler/README.md

-There is a WebCrawler.
-Goal of this project is learning microservice architecture using actor model and functional language.
+This is a web crawler.
+Goal of this project is learning F# and actor model using Akka.net.
 Inspired by Petabridge (https://petabridge.com/) sample Cluster.WebCrawler (https://github.com/petabridge/akkadotnet-code-samples).